OWASP/www-project-vulnerable-web-applications-directory/SECURITY.md

    - Steps to reproduce
    - Potential impact
    - Suggested fixes (if any)
-3. We will acknowledge your report within **48 hours** and provide a timeline for a fix.
+3. We will acknowledge your report as quickly as possible and provide a timeline for a fix.
 4. Once the vulnerability is fixed, we will **publicly disclose** it (with credit to you, if desired).

 ## Security Best Practices for Contributors